gglanzani/blog.lanzani.nl/content/posts/2024-02-09-chinas-economy.md

 2. Consumer spending (who’s in decline, as their population is not growing and aging)
 3. Exports (who are threatened by India and South East Asia)

-As 1. is crashing, consumers—who put most of their savings in, guess what, real estate—are more conscious about spending, hurting another good 30% of their economy.
+As 1. is crashing, consumers---who put most of their savings in, guess what, real estate---are more conscious about spending, hurting another good 30% of their economy.

 So, 2/3 of their economy is hurting and will hurt more badly in 2024.